AmaanxAnsari/Dashboard-Assignment/README.md

 ## Note:

+- Bcryptjs is a nodejs library used for hashing passwords and mostly used in backend development , it is used in this project just for general purpose but not recommended to use in Frontend development.
-- While installing dependencies bcryptjs will give warning either ignore it or make certain changes in your node_modules.
+- While installing dependencies bcryptjs will give warning either ignore it wont affect project execution or make certain changes in your node_modules.
 - **node_modules\react-scripts\config\webpack.config.js**

 ```bash